Elizabeth I

 In government, Elizabeth was more moderate than her father and siblings had been.
-One of her mottoes was video et taceo ("I see and keep silent").
+One of her mottoes was video et taceo.
 In religion, she was relatively tolerant and avoided systematic persecution.
 After the pope declared her illegitimate in 1570, which in theory released English Catholics from allegiance to her, several conspiracies threatened her life, all of which were defeated with the help of her ministers' secret service, run by Francis Walsingham.
 Elizabeth was cautious in foreign affairs, manoeuvring between the major powers of France and Spain.
 She half-heartedly supported a number of ineffective, poorly resourced military campaigns in the Netherlands, France, and Ireland.
 By the mid-1580s, England could no longer avoid war with Spain.

 As she grew older, Elizabeth became celebrated for her virginity.
 A cult of personality grew around her which was celebrated in the portraits, pageants, and literature of the day.
 The Elizabethan era is famous for the flourishing of English drama, led by playwrights such as William Shakespeare and Christopher Marlowe, the prowess of English maritime adventurers, such as Francis Drake and Walter Raleigh, and for the defeat of the Spanish Armada.
-Some historians depict Elizabeth as a short-tempered, sometimes indecisive ruler, who enjoyed more than her fair share of luck.
+Some historians depict Elizabeth as a short-tempered, sometimes indecisive ruler who enjoyed more than her fair share of luck.
 Towards the end of her reign, a series of economic and military problems weakened her popularity.
 Elizabeth is acknowledged as a charismatic performer and a dogged survivor in an era when government was ramshackle and limited, and when monarchs in neighbouring countries faced internal problems and religious civil wars that jeopardised their thrones.
 After the short, disastrous reigns of her half-siblings, her 44 years on the throne provided welcome stability for the kingdom and helped to forge a sense of national identity.